-The consequences of this situation may exceed the capacity to implement Anti-Money Laundering (AML) and counter-terrorism financing measures.
-Furthermore, in cases where funds or other assets are returned, information about funds or other assets can be kept in different countries, making it difficult for financial institutions to verify the legitimacy of these transactions.
-As a result, all these activities are some of the situations that can lead to money laundering.
+The consequences of such activities can overwhelm the capacity to implement Anti-Money Laundering (AML) and counter-terrorism financing (CFT) measures.
+Moreover, when funds or assets are repatriated, information about them may be dispersed across different countries, complicating the verification process for financial institutions.
+As a result, these circumstances can contribute to illicit financial activities.

 Why AML Risk Assessment Is Required for Tax Evasion

-With the Risk Assessment, organizations can identify and take action money laundering activities that may arise due to tax evasion.
-As we have stated in our article, tax evaders can launder money in many ways.
-Tax smugglers deposit this money they missed while laundering money on the platform like a bank.
+By conducting a Risk Assessment, organizations can detect and address potential money-related illicit activities associated with tax evasion.
+As stated in our article, tax evaders can launder money in many ways.
+For example, tax smugglers deposit the money they missed while laundering money on a platform like a bank.
 If a risk assessment is made in businesses, these can be identified before activities.
 So how does the risk assessment recognize this?
 Many indicators are used, such as the types of customers used during the risk assessment and geography risks.

-With the risk-based approach, the customer is scanned before the transactions take place, and the risks that may arise are evaluated and reported.
-As a result of the AML risk assessment, it is important to define and document a risk framework that is compatible with regulatory and operational risks.
-All aspects of risk should be taken into account when developing new services and establishing new relationships with outside parties.
-Organizations should not only conduct risk assessments against their customers but also risk assessments for their own employees.
-Therefore, it is important to take a risk-based approach to its employees.
+With the risk-based approach, the customer is scanned before the transactions occur, and the risks that may arise are evaluated and reported.
+As a result of the AML risk assessment, it is essential to define and document a risk framework compatible with regulatory and operational risks.
+All aspects of risk should be considered when developing new services and establishing new relationships with outside parties.
+Organizations should not only conduct risk assessments against their customers but also risk assessments for their employees.
+Therefore, it is essential to take a risk-based approach to its employees.

-Regulators have a number of laws to prevent money laundering through tax evasion.
-Organizations that have to comply with these laws can make this easier with a Risk-Based Approach.
-A risk-based approach is usually made before the customer performs the transaction, that is, if a financial offender wants to launder money through tax evasion, this customer is scanned before this deposit takes place, and then the same person is scanned at certain periods.
+Regulators have implemented various laws to prevent illicit financial activities associated with tax evasion.
+Organizations that have to comply with these laws can make this more accessible with a risk-based approach.
+A risk-based approach is usually made before the customer performs the transaction; if a financial offender wants to launder money through tax evasion, this customer is scanned before this deposit takes place, and then the same person is scanned at certain periods.
 Here, even if it is not understood that the person is guilty in the first transaction, the guilty person can be determined in the subsequent transactions.
-Money laundered due to tax evasion causes loss of reputation for businesses.
+Money laundered due to tax evasion causes a loss of reputation for businesses.
 In addition to this, the government may have some sanctions besides the regulators' penalties, so the risk-based approach is a very important practice.

 Adverse Media Screening Impact on Determining the Tax Evasion

 The person who will launder money through tax evasion in institutions may have negative news in the media beforehand.
 Companies that have reached this news may not be able to estimate the risk of this person and perform the transaction.
-Considering that millions of news appeared in a day in the world, it is impossible to search for news about people with traditional methods.
-At this point, Adverse Media Screening scans the news for organizations and reveals negative news about people.
+Considering that millions of news appear in a day globally, it is impossible to search for news about people with traditional methods.
+At this point, the Adverse Media Screening tool scans the news for organizations and reveals negative news about people.
 With Adverse Media, you can learn the risk values of the people you are scanning.
 Companies may not even do business with these people and even create a Suspicious Activity Report (SAR) about these people.
-It can detect crimes such as tax evasion, money laundering, terrorism, financial crimes, violence, narcotics, cybercrime, fraud, legislation, and human trafficking.
+It can detect tax evasion, money laundering, terrorism, financial crimes, violence, narcotics, cybercrime, fraud, legislation, and human trafficking.
 So if someone has committed such crimes anywhere in the world and is caught, Adverse Media can reach this news in seconds.
 Organizations perform Adverse Media control and support AML compliance processes in addition to job sanctions and PEP scans in customer engagement processes.

 Sanction Scanner Solution

-Sanction Scanner guides through the fight against anti-money laundering crimes caused by tax evasion for all organizations, large or small.
+Sanction Scanner guides the fight against anti-money laundering crimes caused by tax evasion for all organizations, large or small.
 With our AML solutions, organizations can easily comply with the AML Compliance Program set by regulators and are not subject to regulatory penalties.
 With strong API support, organizations automatically perform AML control processes in seconds.
-Sanction Scanner has important lists such as global sanctions, PEP, blocked persons.
+Sanction Scanner has essential lists such as global sanctions, PEP, and blocked persons.
 The database of the Sanction Scanner is updated instantly.
 Organizations can check their customers 24/7 in this database.
-With our applications of AML Screening and Monitoring Software, Transaction Screening Software, Transaction Monitoring Software, Adverse Media Screening Software, organizations can easily comply with the AML Compliance Program.
+With our applications of AML Screening and Monitoring, Transaction Screening, Transaction Monitoring Software, and Adverse Media Screening, organizations can easily comply with the AML Compliance Program.
 You can contact us for detailed information.